Wine Judge Certification Program

 Sign up early for wine judge certification

 The cost is $250 for each year.
-For Year 3 students, there is an additional exam fee of $50.
+For those taking the exam to certify or re-certify, there is an exam fee of $75, so for Year 3, the charge is $325.